sodadata/docs/soda/quick-start-prod.md

 ## Install Soda from the command-line

-With Python 3.8 installed, the Engineer creates a virtual environment in Terminal, then installs the Soda package for PostgreSQL using the following command.
+With Python 3.8, 3.9, or 3.10 installed, the Engineer creates a virtual environment in Terminal, then installs the Soda package for PostgreSQL using the following command.

 {% include code-header.html %}
 ```shell